-ARE YOU A CANDIATE FOR THE LAPAROSCOPIC METHOD?
+ARE YOU A CANDIATE FOR THE ROBOTIC METHOD?

-Although laparoscopic anti-reflux surgery has many benefits, it may not be appropriate for some patients.
-Obtain a thorough medical evaluation by a surgeon qualified in laparoscopic anti-reflux surgery in consultation with your primary care physician or Gastroenterologist to find out if the technique is appropriate for you.
+Although robotic anti-reflux surgery has many benefits, it may not be appropriate for some patients.
+Obtain a thorough medical evaluation by a surgeon qualified in robotic anti-reflux surgery in consultation with your primary care physician or Gastroenterologist to find out if the technique is appropriate for you.

-- After Dr. Pereira reviews with you the potential risks and benefits of the operation, you will need to provide written consent for surgery.
+- After our surgeons review with you the potential risks and benefits of the operation, you will need to provide written consent for surgery.

 - Preoperative preparation includes blood work, medical evaluation, chest x-ray and an EKG depending on your age and medical condition.

-- Dr. Pereira may request that you completely empty your colon and cleanse your intestines prior to surgery.
+- Our surgeons may request that you completely empty your colon and cleanse your intestines prior to surgery.
 You may be requested to drink clear liquids, only, for one or several days prior to surgery.

 - It is recommended that you shower the night before or morning of the operation.

-- After midnight the night before the operation, you should not eat or drink anything except medications that Dr. Pereira has told you are permissible to take with a sip of water the morning of surgery.
+- After midnight the night before the operation, you should not eat or drink anything except medications that our surgeons have told you are permissible to take with a sip of water the morning of surgery.

 - Drugs such as aspirin, blood thinners, anti-inflammatory medications (arthritis medications) and Vitamin E will need to be stopped temporarily for several days to a week prior to surgery.